Heroin-Bob/Zpotify/README.md

 - [ ] reformat config file

 ### After release plans
-- [ ] CLI version (Zpotify is currently a stand-alone, self contained, no set-up application.
+- [ ] CLI version (Zpotify is currently a stand-alone/self contained/portable application.
 The CLI will provide the same arguments and features but allow for custom scripting via cmd/powershell)
 - [ ] Support for other playlist types to support other media player options like iTunes, WinAmp, MusicBee, etc.

 ## Commands